Honda Point disaster: Court martial

 The seven-officer Navy court-martial board, led by Vice Admiral Henry A. Wiley, commander battleship divisions of the Battle Fleet, ruled that the disaster was the fault of the squadron's commander Watson and the flagship's acting navigator Hunter.
 The board assigned partial blame to the captain of each ship that ran aground, following the tradition that a captain's first responsibility is to his own ship, even when in formation.
 Eleven officers involved were brought before general courts-martial on charges of negligence and culpable inefficiency to perform one's duty.
 This was the largest single group of officers ever court-martialed in the U.S. Navy's history.

 The unusual public trial proceedings started quickly and concluded in November 1923.
 The court ruled that the Honda Point disaster was "directly attributable to bad errors of judgment and faulty navigation".
 Captain Watson and navigator Hunter were found guilty and stripped of their seniority for any future promotions.
 The other nine court-martialed officers were acquitted, one after the fleet commander overturned a conviction.
 The Navy left numerous inconsistencies unresolved, and President Calvin Coolidge himself remarked: "Court martial has been very lenient with everybody."

 Captain Watson, who had been defended by future admiral Thomas Tingey Craven, was commended by his peers and the government for assuming full responsibility for the disaster.
 He could have tried to blame a variety of causes, but instead, he set an example by accepting the responsibility entirely on his shoulders.

 A Court of Inquiry led by Rear Admiral William V. Pratt, aided by future admirals George C. Day and David F. Sellers, recommended Commander Roper for a Letter of Commendation for successfully turning his division away from danger.

 The Honda disaster and its aftermath further eroded the reputation of Navy Secretary Edwin Denby, who was already entangled in the Teapot Dome scandal.
 In February 1924, five months after the shipwrecks, he resigned and formally disapproved of the court-martial acquittals.

+Along with the court martial of William V Pratt, Wade Mahon a rear rudder attendant was looked into though his trial was quickly dismissed due to lack of evidence and his sincere apologies offered to his superior.
+If his trial was to go through it would have taken place on December 1924.